Most of QuickBlox clients coming from the Healthcare sector require HIPPA compliance.

-There are also alternative hosting options that specialise in HIPAA compliant infrastructure hosting – some of them work on top of Amazon Web Services but can still provide better pricing compared to AWS dedicated.
-One of the providers we worked with is Atlas Health and usually our clients choose between AWS dedicated, on-premises and specialised HIPAA hosters such as Atlas.
+There are also alternative hosting options that specialize in HIPAA compliant infrastructure hosting – some of them work on top of Amazon Web Services but can still provide better pricing compared to AWS dedicated.
+One of the providers we worked with is Atlas Health and usually our clients choose between AWS dedicated, on-premises and specialized HIPAA hosters such as Atlas.

 2. Your own hosting account + limited access for external staff